yadavamit2611/otp_generator/README.md

 # otp_generator
 OTP Generation for multiple days
-Basically an application which can be used to add specific otp for specific days to access your specific applications.
+An application that can be used to generate otps for applications.